Vickers VC10: Commercial service and sales

 Retirement of BA's Super VC10 fleet began in April 1980 and was completed the following year.
 After failing to sell them to other operators, British Airways sold 14 of the 15 survivors to the RAF in May 1981 (the other went for preservation at Duxford Aerodrome).
 The VC10 served its intended market for only a decade and a half.
 Written down and amortised by the 1970s, it could have continued in airline service much longer despite its high fuel consumption, but high ground-noise levels sealed its fate.
 Hush-kitting the Conways was considered in the late 1970s, but rejected on grounds of cost.

 Military service

 1960s and 1970s

+A Vickers VC10 C1 (XR807) of No. 10 Squadron RAF Squadron RAF in its strategic transport livery, in the Stuttgart Airport.

 In 1960, the RAF issued Specification 239 for a strategic transport, which resulted in an order being placed by the Air Ministry with Vickers in September 1961 for five VC10s.
 The order was increased by an additional six in August 1962, with a further three aircraft cancelled by BOAC added in July 1964.
 The military version (Type 1106) was a combination of the Standard combi airframe with the more powerful engines and fin fuel tank of the Super VC10.
 It also had a detachable in-flight refuelling nose probe and an auxiliary power unit in the tailcone.
 Another difference from the civil specification was that all the passenger seats faced backwards for safety reasons.